Fastify 中文文档 (latest — v4.28.1)

 • number: Trust the nth hop from the front-facing proxy server as the client.

-• Function: Custom trust function that takes address as first arg
+• Function: Custom trust function that takes address as first argument

 function myTrustFn(address, hop) {